revolsys/jenkinsfile/README.md

 A Jenkinsfile build pipeline to tag and release a luarocks project.

+## Install Jenkins Plugins

+Install the following plugin to the Jenkins installation.

+Pipeline Utility Steps

 ## Create Jenkins job
 If not already setup create a Jenkins pipeline job with the following parameters